 Addressing signal speed, Harwin has just submitted Datamate for independent testing which confirmed that the connector family performs well enough at high speed to make it suitable for many USB 2.0 designs – although marginally outside the spec.
 These results open up a whole new range of markets for Datamate – and potentially for USB 2.0.
 Whereas previously if designers had wanted a hi-rel USB 2.0 connection they would have needed to tool special fixtures or housings and maybe select a custom connector, now (in most instances) they can use the appropriate Datamate device – potentially even running power, fibre optic or coax signals through the same device – while guaranteeing secure data transmission in the most extreme of operating conditions.

 In a further development, Harwin has developed single-piece, machined metal backshells for the Datamate range to provide electrical screening against RFI and EMI interference.
-Datamate S-Tek is industry's lowest cost, shielded hi-rel connector, and its launch means that Datamate, well-proven in harsh environments, can now be considered for I/O applications as well as PCB-mount designs.
+Datamate Metal Backshells give industry’s lowest cost, shielded hi-rel connector, and its launch means that Datamate, well-proven in harsh environments, can now be considered for I/O applications as well as PCB-mount designs.

-Manufactured in aluminum alloy and nickel plated for electrical performance and corrosion resistance, when used in conjunction with the relevant Datamate J-Tek connectors and metal braid, Datamate S-Tek backshells ensure full 360 degree electrical shielding.
+Manufactured in aluminium alloy and nickel plated for electrical performance and corrosion resistance, when used in conjunction with the relevant Datamate J-Tek connectors and metal braid, Datamate metal backshells ensure full 360 degree electrical shielding.
 Designed to attach to a wide variety of standard metallic braids using industry standard tools, the backshells enable the shield braid to be connected through the backshell to the PCB ground plane.
 Available in female cable-to-PCB-mount and female cable-to-panel-mount configurations in a range of sizes including 6, 10, 14, 20 and 26 positions, the backshells also provide excellent design flexibility.
-Delivering 55/125/56 (-55 to +125degC, 56 day damp heat steady state) performance levels the new backshells are mechanically strong and easily assembled using industry standard tooling.
+Delivering 55/125/56 (-55 to +125°C, 56 day damp heat steady state) performance levels, the new backshells are mechanically strong and easily assembled using industry standard tooling.
 The Datamate J-Tek connectors also feature jackscrews for added mating security.